Wyatt Wingfoot: Fictional character biography

-After the death of Wingfoot's grandfather, the Keewazi chief, the Council of Elders called on Wyatt to accept the position as tribal chieftain.
-At the same time, the alien Terminus came to Oklahoma to devour Earth's resources, and the Fantastic Four arrived for battle.
-Wyatt met the foursome's new member She-Hulk, and he helped the team battle Terminus.
-Wingfoot postponed his investiture as chief of the Keewazi, and followed the Fantastic Four instead, returning to New York with Mister Fantastic and She-Hulk.
-Alongside the Fantastic Four, he journeyed to an alternate Earth, and helped battle the Warlord.
-He soon began an intimate relationship with She-Hulk, and helped her confront magazine publisher T.J.
+Following the death of Wyatt Wingfoot's grandfather, he is summoned to accept the position as tribal chieftain.
+At the same time, the alien Terminus arrives in Oklahoma to devour Earth's resources, and the Fantastic Four arrive for battle.
+Wyatt postpones his investiture as chief of the Keewazi and follows the Fantastic Four instead, returning to New York with Mister Fantastic and She-Hulk.

+Wyatt soon begins an intimate relationship with She-Hulk, and helps her confront magazine publisher T.J.
 Vance.
-He continued this relationship after the Thing returned and She-Hulk left the team, and ended up becoming involved in her adventures as well.
-He was part of a group of innocent citizens kidnapped by a teleportation beam when S.H.I.E.L.D. went after She-Hulk.
-They went after the corrupt S.H.I.E.L.D. officer in charge, endangering everyone on board and anyone the helicarrier might crash in to.
-She-Hulk soon neutralized the threat, and Wyatt survived the crash of the helicarrier.
-Alongside the Fantastic Four, Wyatt then battled Doctor Doom (actually Kristoff).
-Alongside the Fantastic Four, Wyatt later investigated a temporal zone surrounding Central City, California.
-Wyatt then attended the wedding of Johnny Storm and Alicia Masters (actually Lyja in disguise).
-Wyatt later became engaged to She-Hulk; alongside her, he battled Carlton Beatrice, and then broke off the engagement.
-Wyatt later accompanied Ka-Zar and Shanna the She-Devil back to the Savage Land.
+He continues this relationship after the Thing returns and She-Hulk leaves the Fantastic Four.
+He is part of a group of civilians who are captured via a teleportation beam when S.H.I.E.L.D. goes after She-Hulk.
+S.H.I.E.L.D. goes after the corrupt officer in charge, endangering everyone on board and anyone the Helicarrier might crash in to.
+She-Hulk soon neutralizes the threat, and Wyatt survived the crash of the Helicarrier.
+Wyatt later became engaged to She-Hulk; alongside her, he battled Carlton Beatrice, and then broke off their engagement.

-Wyatt joined She-Hulk for some adventures in her own series.
-There, like many of the cast members, he became aware of his own reality as a fictional being.

-Wingfoot eventually returned to his tribe when they discovered large oil deposits under their land.
-He helped broker a deal between the United States government and the Keewazi.
+Wyatt Wingfoot returns to his tribe when they discover large oil deposits on their territory.
+He helps broker a deal between the United States government and the Keewazi.

-Wyatt was briefly seen being interviewed on the news show 'Lateline' about his association with the group.

 Wyatt is referred to as one of Johnny Storm's best friends, along with Peter Parker.
-The two of them held an intervention for Johnny Storm following his loss of powers and subsequent erratic behavior.
+The two of them hold an intervention for Johnny following his loss of powers and subsequent erratic behavior.